Seirdy/seirdy.one/content/posts/cli-best-practices.md

 10. Avoid breaking changes to you program's CLI.
 Remember that its argument parsing is an API, unless documentation explicitly states otherwise.[^7] Semantic versioning is your friend.

 11. Be predictable.
 Users expect `git log` to print a commit log.
 Users do not expect `git log` to make network connections, write something to their filesystem, etc. Try to only perform the minimum functionality suggested by the command.
 Naturally, this disqualifies opt-out telemetry.

+12. Be safe.
+If a tool makes irreversible changes to the outside environment, add a `--dry-run` or equivalent option.

 {{<codefigure samp="true">}} {{< codecaption lang="console" >}} This is what tab-completion for [MOAC](https://sr.ht/~seirdy/moac) looks like with fzf-tab. {{< /codecaption >}}